deroude/angulartraining/README.md

 - [NgBootstrap](https://ng-bootstrap.github.io/#/getting-started)
 - [FontAwesome](http://fontawesome.io/icons/)

+> We need the vanilla _Bootstrap 4_ library which contains the `.scss` style sheets.
+We also need _NgBootstrap_, which is an Angular native rewrite of the Bootstrap javascript component logic.

 Let's also update the versions (for a normal project, you should do this with care):

 `ncu -u`